 I've followed the articles on the interest in district elections for City Council seats versus our present system of open, citywide elections.
 I was hoping to see some statistics such as the number of voters by ethnic background, voter turnout by neighborhood, and whether this voter turnout is affected by the number of homeowners versus renters in an area.

 Also, what happens if a councilman moves (such as Councilman Dowling)?
 Does the councilman lose the seat?
 In large cities like San Francisco with large populations, it makes sense to have district elections.
 According to The Daily Review 2007 Almanac, the city of Hayward has a population of 146,398, of which 47,093 are registered voters.
-The number of registered voters does reflect average voter turnout in an election.

 I feel people vote for an elected official the way they choose a doctor.
 The priority for choosing a good doctor is not where the doctor lives or the doctor's ethnic background, but whether that doctor can take care of their needs and has a congenial manner.